 - Recruit more schools to participate.

-In 2018 PISACON18 took place at Portland State University, which marked the first time that PISA held a student focused conference in over 7 years.
+In 2018, PISACON18 took place at Portland State University which marked the first time that PISA held a student focused conference in over 7 years.
 PISA had held community forums and collective gatherings, but this was the first time it had returned to the conference format.
+Since then, PISACON has taken place at the University of Washington, Oregon State University and virtually during COVID protocols.
+Each year we have had successful gatherings of students, staff and community members to bring this one of a kind gathering together.